SamueleFaggiano/Tensorflow_neural_networks_comparison_timeseries/README.md

 # Weather historical time series for pollution prediction

+See notebook "time_series_notebook.ipynb" for the results of the study.

 The aim of this study is to compare different algorithms in time series modelling.
-See notebook "time_series_notebook.ipynb" for all the results of the study.
 The dataset reports on the weather and the level of pollution each hour for five years at the US embassy in Beijing, China.
 The data includes the date-time, the pollution called PM2.5 concentration, and the weather information including dew point, temperature, pressure, wind direction, wind speed and the cumulative number of hours of snow and rain.
 PM2.5 concentration is used to label each time step: 1 if the pollution threshold has been passed at that hour, othrewise 0.
 The list of features used to train the model is the following: